 Microsoft Flight Simulator Release Date

-Despite being a traditionally PC-only series, Microsoft Flight Simulator will be released for Xbox and PC.
-There’s no word on its release date (it’s expected to be 2020), but it will be available on Xbox Game Pass when it launches.
+Despite being a traditionally PC-only series, Microsoft Flight Simulator will be released for Xbox and PC on August 18.
+A closed beta for the game is scheduled to start on July 30, and it will be available on Xbox Game Pass when it launches.

 Matthew Byrd is a staff writer for Den of Geek.
 He spends most of his days trying to pitch deep-dive analytical pieces about Killer Klowns From Outer Space to an increasingly perturbed series of editors.
 You can read more of his work here or find him on Twitter at @SilverTuna014.